cms-tau-pog/TauFW/PicoProducer/README.md

 * `opts`: Extra key-worded options (`key=value`) to be passed to the analysis modules.
   Can be a comma-separated string (`'opt1=val1,opt2=val2'`) or a list of strings (`['opt1=val1','opt2=val2']`).

-Note that a priori skimming and analysis channels use the same sample lists (and therefore the same nanoAOD files) for the same era as specified in the configuration.
-While skimming is an optional step, typically you first want to skim nanoAOD from existing files on the GRID (given by DAS) and store them locally for faster and more reliable access.
-To run on skimmed nanoAOD files, you need to change `store` for each skimmed sample to point to the storage location.

 To get a file list for a particular sample in the sample list, you can use the `get files` subcommand.
 If you include `--write`, the list will be written to a text file as defined by `filelistdir` in the [configuration](#Configuration):
 ```
 pico.py get files -y 2016 -s DYJets --write
 ```
+Pass the full path of this text file to the sample via `files`.
+It may contain variables, e.g. `samples/files/$ERA/$SAMPLE.txt`.
 If you like to split jobs based on events (`maxevtsperjob`) instead of files, do
 ```
 pico.py write -y 2016 -s DYJets --nevts
 ```
 which will save the number of events per file as well.
-In this way the submission script does not have to open each file and get the number of nanoAOD events on the fly, which can take long.
+In this way the submission script does not have to open each file and get the number of nanoAOD events on the fly, which can take much long.

+Note that a priori skimming and analysis channels use the same sample lists (and therefore the same nanoAOD files) for the same era as specified in the configuration.
+While skimming is an optional step, typically you first want to skim nanoAOD from existing files on the GRID (given by DAS) and store them locally for faster and more reliable access.
+To run on skimmed nanoAOD files, you need to change `store` for each skimmed sample to point to the storage location.
+If you have a text file with the file list, you also need to remember to remove or update this list.

 ## Local run